 You won't find the typical courses offered in Honors.
-Conspiracy Theory in America, Fairy Tales & Folklore and Drugs and Addiction are a few of the classes that will challenge you through hands-on learning.
+Social Media, Free Speech and Ethics and Technologies, Surveillance and Privacy in the 21st Century are a few of the classes that will challenge you through hands-on learning.

-The Honors Program also offers many learning experiences outside of the classroom through service learning in the community, travel opportunities where you'll learn about new cultures and leadership development through opportunities like the Honors student organization or becoming an Honors Ambassador.
+The University Honors Program also offers many learning experiences outside of the classroom through service learning in the community, travel opportunities where you'll learn about new cultures and leadership development through opportunities like the Honors student organization or becoming an Honors Ambassador.

 Preparing for the Future

 In the Honors Program, you'll get the opportunity to collaborate with professors from across campus to conduct exciting, cutting-edge research.
-This plus the final project in the program, a senior thesis, will prepare you for the academic work that's expected in graduate, law or medical school.
+Your Senior Honors Project will give you a competitive edge in any field, as well as prepare you for the academic work that's expected in graduate, law or medical school.
 Honors will also help you develop the skills you need to succeed after graduation through faculty mentoring, rigorous academics and career planning sessions.

-UND Honors alumni have gone on to excellent graduate programs, medical schools, law schools, the Peace Corps, Americorps and professional and public service leadership positions - and they credit the Honors experience for their achievements.
+UND Honors alumni have gone on to lead in excellent graduate programs, medical schools, law schools, the Peace Corps, Americorps and professional and public service leadership positions - and they credit the Honors experience for their achievements.

 $4,000 Tuition Waiver / Apply by March 1

 You may qualify for a tuition waiver worth up to $4,000 ($1,000 per year for a maximum of 4 years if you meet annual renewal criteria) based on your Honors Program application.
 A very limited number of tuition waivers is available for top Honors applicants.

 Once you're admitted to UND, submit your Honors Program application by the March 1 deadline for the fall semester to be considered for the tuition waiver.
 You don't need to complete a separate application to be considered for the waiver.
 See the Honors Tuition Waiver Program for details.